County Cavan: History

 From around the thirteenth century the area (Cavan) was part of the petty kingdom of East Bréifne anglicized Breffny O'Reilly after its then ruling Gaelic family.
 This in turn was the east division Kingdom of Bréifne.
 For this reason the county is colloquially known as the Breffni County.
-A high degree of defence was achieved by using the natural landscape of drumlin hills and loughs.
+A high degree of defense was achieved by using the natural landscape of drumlin hills and loughs.
 The poorly drained heavy clay soils contributed as an obstacle against invasion.

 From the late twelfth century East Breifne were subjected to Norman influence and the remains of several motte and bailie fortifications are still visible, as well as the remains of stronger works such as Castlerahan and Clogh Oughter castle.
 The growing influence of several monastic orders in the new diocese called Tir Briuin Breifne from the mid twelfth century with abbey remains existent in locations such as Drumlane and later Trinity Island.

 Historically, the Ui Briuin Kingdom of Breifne was part of the western province of Connacht ruled over by the O'Rourke clan until around 1256 when under Norman occupation the kingdom was split in half.
 West Breifne still ruled by O'Rourkes and East Breifni ruled by O'Reillys.
 During the sixteenth century in the reign of Queen Elizabeth I the county of Cavan was formed and transferred to Ulster from 1584, following the composition of Breifne.
 In the south, the Lough Sheelin area was part of Leinster until the late 14th century.

-Under King James I, from 1610 the Plantation of Ulster saw the settlement and origins of several new towns within the county that include Bailieborough, Cootehill, Killeshandra and Virginia.
+Under James VI and I, from 1610 the Plantation of Ulster saw the settlement and origins of several new towns within the county that include Bailieborough, Cootehill, Killeshandra and Virginia.
 Existing towns such as Cavan and Belturbet became over time more important as trading centres.
 Wars during the mid-seventeenth century aimed at trying to unsettle the Plantation only led to further plantations of English and Scottish settlers into the county, bringing with them better farming methods and the beginnings of a thriving flax and linen industry.

 Some areas of Cavan were hard hit by the Great Famine potato blight between 1845 and 1849.
 The winter of 1847 is particularly noted for the high levels of deaths nationally caused by diseases such as typhus and cholera.
 Several instances of eviction also occurred during the nineteenth century, with one such story where the local landlord in Mountnugent parish decided to evict over 200 people.
 The famous ballad "By Lough Sheelin Side" is based on this event witnessed by the local Catholic priest.

 Edward Saunderson, founder of the Ulster Unionist Council, was born in the county.
 However, when the Irish Unionist Party met on 9 June 1916, the delegates from Cavan learnt that they would not be included in any "temporary exclusion of Ulster" from Home Rule; they agreed only with very great reluctance.